 School Resource Officer (SRO) Todd Bennett from the Pepper Pike Police is based at the high school but serves all our buildings.
 He is on campus any day school is in session.
 There is a Moreland Hills and Pepper Pike Police presence on campus throughout the day and response times are quick.
 We also have police support from Orange Village, Woodmere and Hunting Valley.

-Do you have any plans to arm any school staff besides an SRO?
+Do you have any plans to arm any school staff besides an SRO and local police?

 The teachers’ association, the school safety committee and local police forces are strongly against arming staff.
 Training for armed officers is intense and extensive and well beyond what a staff member with a permit would receive.
 Arming our staff would be setting them up for failure and be putting them in dangerous situations.